 To help you prepare for the year ahead we’ve put together a list of our top 9 business critical web design trends for 2019:

 AI has come a long way since its inception back in WW2.
 Today we have machines that can learn and process data faster than our brains could ever dream of.

 AI is revolutionising the way we design websites by allowing business to process vast amounts of data on their audience.
-We can expect AI to give designers, developers and business owners actionable insights about the way their site is performing and allow them to keep making changes that will further optimise conversion on their sites.
+We can expect AI to give professional web designers in Northampton, developers and business owners actionable insights about the way their site is performing and allow them to keep making changes that will further optimise conversion on their sites.

 By testing everything from colours, headlines and button placement to new layouts and allowing AI to analyse the data, we can establish what elements of each businesses site have the biggest impact on conversions and keep amending these elements until we see the best results.